apiflask/apiflask/docs/authentication.md

 When using the `HTTPBasicAuth`, `HTTPTokenAuth`, and `app.auth_required` to implement the authentication, APIFlask can generate the OpenAPI security spec automatically.
-When you use the external authentication library, APIFlask still offer a way to set the OpenAPI spec.
+When you use the external authentication library, APIFlask still offers the way to set the OpenAPI spec.

 You can use the `SECURITY_SCHEMES` config or the `app.security_schemes` attribute to